hyhieu/hyhieu.github.io/blog/online_softmax.md

 [[Hieu's personal blog index](./index)]

-In this post, I discuss the online softmax algorithm.
-This algorithm is used extensively as a sub-routine of various memory-efficient attention algorithms.
+In this post, I discuss the online softmax algorithm, which is used extensively as a sub-routine of various memory-efficient attention algorithms.

 # Problem formulation
 You see a sequence of $N$ real numbers $s_1, s_2, \ldots, s_N \in \mathbb{R}$,